 Table of Contents:

-As cryptocurrencies opened the door for a new generation of users of financial products, we’re witnessing the increasing extent of regulations that are gradually coming into play.
-On one hand, the crypto ecosystem and participants see KYC/AML practices as a threat to privacy, data security, and decentralization.
+As digital assets opened the door for a new generation of users of financial products, we’re witnessing the increasing extent of regulations that are gradually coming into play.
+On one hand, the crypto ecosystem and participants see KYC&AML practices as a threat to privacy, data security, and decentralization.
 Meanwhile, regulators are more concerned with terrorism financing and other activities that involve money laundering.

 Regulatory compliance is an everyday discussion for those working in crypto and the traditional financial sector.
 As the rate of financial crimes continues to rise and financial systems progressively digitalize, governments are trying to eradicate money laundering, terrorism financing and prevent financial breaches.